Overview of Investment Banking in New York City

 Investment banking functions in New York can be classified as below:

-- Structured Finance/Securitization: Investment Banks help in the securitization process for various asset-backed securities like MBS, CDO, CDS, etc. They help in finding investors for securitized products.
+- Structured Finance/Securitization: Investment banks help in the securitization process for various asset-backed securities like MBS, CDO, CDS, etc. They help in finding investors for securitized products.

 - Risk Management: The investment banks help enterprises with risk management and provide service to hedge positions in interest rate swaps, Fx, options, futures, commodities, etc.

 - Public Trading of Securities: Most investment banks publicly trade in securities.
 They may be brokers, dealers, market makers.
-The investment banks do not restrict their trading capabilities to stocks and fixed income but also trade in other securities like derivatives, commodities, securitized products, etc.
+The investment banks do not restrict their trading capabilities to stocks and fixed income but trade in other securities like derivatives, commodities, securitized products, etc.

 Investment banks are at the center of finance.
 They are involved in some form or the other in each financial transaction.